Office: AC 109F, 601-974-1334

 Philosophical texts have been written to explore questions of tremendous depth—the greatest depth the human mind can plumb—so a reader can’t get what a philosophical text offers in one quick read.
 The reading assignments in this class will be relatively short, but dense.
 Expect always to read a philosophical text multiple times.
 You’ll have to get a feel for abstract conceptions and for the varying architectures of arguments.
-Philosophy texts can be really good reads, I assure you (that’s why I keep reading them), but they’re good in their own very challenging (hence mind-opening) way.
+Philosophy texts can be really good reads, I assure you (that’s why I keep reading them), but they’re good in their own very challenging way.

 You’ll write 7 short philosophical essays (1,000 words) on topics the class is discussing.
 Each essay will be either (1) a critical review of another philosopher’s argument, or (2) a constructive argument.
 The two kinds of essay aren’t all that different.
 In a critical review you focus on laying out another philosopher’s argument, but you must include your own reasoned evaluation of that argument or some part of it.
 In a constructive argument you focus on laying out your own reasoning in support of your own thesis, but you must relate your reasoning to at least one other important position in the philosophical literature.
-Either way, the goal is to achieve insight by making ideas, assumptions, and links of reasoning as clear as possible and (within space limitations) by recognizing and responding to significant objections to the position under examination.
+Either way, the goal is to achieve insight by making ideas, assumptions, and links of reasoning as clear as possible and by recognizing and responding to significant objections to the position under examination.

 At the beginning of the semester everyone will be writing critical reviews.
 By the end of the semester everyone will be writing constructive arguments.

 If you get an “Ahah!
-Now I know what I should do!” realization about a paper after getting it back, you can resubmit one of your papers, significantly revised, to try for a better grade.
+Now I know what I want to do!” realization about a paper after getting it back, you can resubmit one of your papers, significantly revised, to try for a better grade.
 But the emphasis in this class will be less on revision and more on carrying your realizations forward to your next paper—so that you learn how to make needed revisions before you turn it in the first time.

 To write a decent paper, give yourself a decent amount of time for doing the necessary reading, reflecting, consulting with your fellow philosophers, outlining, drafting, consulting with your fellow philosophers (always a good idea), and revising your draft.

 We’ll talk in class about how to tighten the focus of your topic, how to organize your argument, and how to work toward an appropriate payoff in a short essay.
-If you want, we’ll talk about how to be brilliant.

 WHAT IS AN ARGUMENT?